RybenLigst/test_task/README.md

 ### Why CT (LXC) instead of VM?

 Since Proxmox is a KVM hypervisor, it requires CPU virtualization instructions (VT-x or AMD-V).
 I ran this setup via VirtualBox on a Mac, and these instructions were not passed through (nested virtualization issue).

-Therefore, I used LXC, but this led to network limitations (Overlay/Ingress), which I resolved by switching to `mode: host` and `dnsrr`.

-*(Note: If this were a real Bare Metal server, I would, of course, use standard VMs and the default Ingress network).*